AAT Level 1 Award in Bookkeeping

 Our access and bookkeeping qualifications help you gain essential skills and knowledge that can used in a variety of finance roles.
 But what’s it like to be a bookkeeper?

-Once you complete the AAT Advanced Certificate in Bookkeeping, you can apply to become an AAT bookkeeping member and use the letters AATQB after your name to demonstrate your knowledge.
+Once you complete the AAT Level 3 Certificate in Bookkeeping, you can apply to become an AAT bookkeeping member and use the letters AATQB after your name to demonstrate your knowledge.

-Become self-employed: by studying AAT, you can progress to become an AAT licensed member and run your own accounting or bookkeeping practice.
+Become self-employed: by studying AAT, you can progress to become an AAT licensed member and run your own practice as an accountant or bookkeeper.